b-pardi/Research/BraTaDio_Fn/README.md

 ### MAIN README
 - Please execute 'install_packages.py' BEFORE running this script
 - when done with program, please click 'Abort' button instead of closing window
-    - can cause terminal to freeze sometimes otherwise
+    - can cause terminal to freeze sometimes if just closing windows
 - ensure sheets are in the 'raw_data' folder
     - OR specify file directory in gui
 - consistency in data column placement and naming is required, however columns will be renamed
 - if error occurs, it will be displayed in the terminal
-- if uncaught error occurs, please notify me asap and describe what was done to reproduce
+- if uncaught error occurs, please notify developer asap and describe what was done to reproduce
 - specify in GUI:
     - file name (with exetension)
     - file path (if not in predefined raw_data directory)